How many hours per week do you spend on your salon’s Instagram?

 This is not much.
 But that’s also the beauty of Instagram.

-It’s a very simplistic platform for image sharing without much text.
-This is probably also why it’s become such a popular platform with 1.1 billion users.
+It’s a very simple platform for image sharing without much text, which is probably why it’s become such a popular platform.

-This small space is where people will go to find out more about you.
+People will go to find out more about you in this small space.

 So you need to be clear about what information you should have there.

-If you’re a salon owner, you’ll most likely want the action to be that they book an appointment in the salon.
-Or take any other action that’ll help grow your business.
+If you’re a salon owner, you’ll most likely want them to book an appointment or take any other action that’ll help grow your business.

-This is why your salon Instagram bio is sooooo important.
+This is why your bio is sooooo important.

-You’ll be spending a lot of time putting content out on your profile and running activities to drive engagement and following of your account.
-So you want to make sure that the people who engage with you have an intuitive way to make business with you.
+You’ll spend a lot of time putting content on your profile and running activities to drive engagement and account following.
+So, you want to make sure that the people who engage with you have an intuitive way to do business with you.

 This is the role of your salon Instagram bio.